ppetar3333/Restaurant-App-Java/README.md

 # restaurantAppJava

-This is a basic app for restaurant menu.
+This is a basic java app for restaurant menu.